ChenXuanting/TwitterOffensiveLanguageDetection/README.md

 | RoBERTa                 | 91.83    | 93.03    |
 | ALBERT-all              | **91.90**| **93.49**|
 | ALBERT-xxlargea         | 91.58    | 93.27    |
-All numbers are multiplied by 100 for clearer demonstration.

 ## Contributing